 Does Search Find Buy actually work?
 Is it within Amazon’s Terms of Service?

 Great questions.
-At the risk of pissing off my friends who run SFB services, I will go out on a limb here and say no, it is not within Amazon TOS.
+At the risk of pissing off my friends who run SFB services, I will say no, it is not within Amazon TOS.

 Amazon has very strict rules against manipulating rank.
 And when you put this through the basic “Is it manipulating rank?” sniff test, it most certainly is.
 By paying someone, you are forcing a situation that is not 100% authentic.

-The good news for those of you who may want to engage in this method is that it is impossible to get caught by Amazon.
+The good news for those of you who may want to engage in this method is that it’s hard to get caught by Amazon.
 As long as the service you use doesn’t publicly display the products, or use the same buyers constantly, or ask the buyers to leave reviews, it is super hard for anyone to see what’s going on.

 You might be wondering: Tim, do YOU use SFB?
 And I would say that I won’t ever publicly endorse anything that is not 100% white hat and within Amazon TOS.